explaingit

 USE CASE 2

-Automatically scan container images for security vulnerabilities before they are deployed to production.
+Automatically scan every pushed image for known security vulnerabilities before deployment.

 USE CASE 3

-Replicate images across multiple registries in different data centers or cloud regions for disaster recovery and load balancing.
+Replicate images between multiple data centers or cloud regions for redundancy and failover.

 USE CASE 4